ddneilson/openjd-specifications/wiki/Introduction-to-Creating-a-Job.md

 ...
 ```

-Then modify it so that it accepts script arguments:
+Then modify it so that it accepts arguments from the command line:

 ```bash
 #!/bin/bash